sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 For testing on the queries go over to Graph Explorer (https://developer.microsoft.com/en-us/graph/graph-explorer).
 This gives us a page to enter the queries and will show the results that it returns.
-This can be invalueable when test etc.
+This can be invaluable when test etc.